A beginner’s supply list for creating a Flourish Journal

 - Books: can be altered to form your journal.
 Children’s books and encyclopaedias are great for imagery.

-- Wallpaper: provide interesting backgrounds for journal pages, although if the wallpaper is acrylic it will need to be xxx first, otherwise other materials, including paint, will not stick to it.
+- Wallpaper: provide interesting backgrounds for journal pages, although if the wallpaper is acrylic it will need to be sealed first, otherwise other materials, including paint, will not stick to it.

 - Textiles: material provides attractive and colourful backgrounds for pages, can be used for collages, and can provide interesting textures to pages.
 Old lace can be used to print through.